 Club America Logo

-The continents feature thin outlines with small details – adjacent peninsulas and islands.
-Designers made the circle frame double, and the lines inside were bold.
+The continents feature thin outlines with small details, such as adjacent peninsulas and islands.
+Designers made the circular frame double, and the inner lines were bold.
 On the other hand, the outline of the letters “C” and “A” consists of narrow lines.

 Font and Colors